Bachelor of Arts (Fine Art)

 • a description of a recent exhibition or art event you have seen.
 This can include online exhibitions, live events, screenings or festivals (maximum 100 words).

-• you to select up to three studio specialisation majors in order of preference (see available studio specialisations above within the Overview section).
+• for you to select up to three studio specialisation majors in order of preference (see available studio specialisations above within the Overview section).
 Selection into your studio preference is competitive so admission into your first studio preference is not guaranteed.
 At the start of the degree, students specialise in the home studio area for which they have been selected.

 • an explanation of your reasons for your first studio major preference (maximum 100 words).